seanwo/how-to/minidv2hd.md

 At the time of writing this, it will cost about $1 per hour to run this machine.
 So have everything ready to go before launching your GPU instance.

-Personally, I used a T3 instance to create a Volume with all the files I needed on it, detached it, and then attached it to my G3 instance (when I brought it online for processing) so that I was not wasting money setting up a drive to use for video processing.

 ### Setting up the video volume using a small T3 instance:
+*Use a T3 instance to setup the video volume so you are not charged for accelerated machine usage during setup.*

 Basically, you need to put all the file you need up in S3 from your home machine.